dipy/dipy/doc/theory/sh_basis.rst

 $\Im$ denotes the imaginary part.
 The SH bases are both orthogonal and real.
 Moreover, the `descoteaux07` basis is orthonormal.

-In both cases, $\Re$ denotes the real part of the SH basis, and $\Im$ denotes the imaginary part.
 By alternately selecting the real or imaginary part of the original SH basis, the modified SH bases have the properties of being both orthogonal and real.
 Moreover, due to the presence of the $\sqrt{2}$ factor, the basis proposed by Descoteaux *et al.* is orthonormal.